 A pilot program, Breaking the Silence, has been funded by State Trustees and SNAP Gippsland (now Within Australia), for women in rural and regional Victoria.
 It aims to help break down stigma and isolation and empower women to contribute to local community efforts to improve mental health.
 It is planned to put strategies in place to encourage women who undertake the program to support each other after the training has concluded.
 It is expected that over time the Breaking the Silence program will be rolled out to other parts of rural and regional Victoria.
 We will continue to build on our learnings and develop this program further.

 Funded and now licensed to the Network by the State Government, The Network developed a fee-for-service Gender Sensitivity and Safety Training Program for all mental health services in Victoria.

 The training modules have already been delivered to every acute mental health unit.
 To continue this work the training is available to the Mental Health Community Services Sector and Alcohol and Other Drugs services.
 The aim is to provide insight into what consumers need from mental health staff and services.

-Contact the Network for further information about these programs at email@example.com.
+Contact the Network for further information about these programs or to volunteer on our Research and training Sub Committee email@example.com